Manor Lords Crop Rotation Planner

 Should I plant wheat, barley or rye?

 Wheat is the high-yield food workhorse but is fertility-hungry.
-Barley feeds the malt-and-ale chain for your tavern.
-Rye yields less but tolerates poorer soil, so it is useful on low-fertility fields once you unlock Rye Cultivation.
+Barley feeds the malt-and-ale chain for your tavern and is gentler on the soil.
+Rye yields less than wheat but depletes fertility just the same — community testing finds Rye and Wheat behave as one crop family, so use Rye as an alternative to wheat (e.g. once you unlock Rye Cultivation), not alongside it in the same field's rotation.
 Flax feeds linen and trade rather than food.
 The planner lets you compare them side by side.

 Are the crop and fertility numbers accurate?

-Crop names are extracted from the Manor Lords game files (v0.8.048), but the numeric farming constants — base yields, fertility depletion, and the fallow restoration rate — are NOT published by the game.
-Every number in this tool is a community estimate or our own estimate, labelled as such, and every value is editable in the Advanced panel so you can tune it to the current patch.
-Treat the output as directional, not exact.
+Crop names are extracted from the Manor Lords game files; the farming constants — base yields, fertility depletion and recovery — are NOT published by the game, so they come from community research (current to v0.8.065).
+The fertility model is based on measured player testing — notably honey_102b's cell-level fallow research and Born-Ask4016's multi-year fertility tests — which agree that Wheat and Rye share one fertility family and that fields cannot recover above their starting fertility.
+Every value is still editable in the Advanced panel so you can tune it to the current patch; treat the output as directional, not exact.
 This is a fan-made planner, not affiliated with Slavic Magic or Hooded Horse.